ostracod/breadtext/btslDocumentation/builtIn.md

 `BreadText.pressKey(key)` - Simulates a key press in the editor.

-`BreadText.getMode()` - Returns the editor operation mode.

-`BreadText.setMode(mode)` - Sets the editor operation mode.
+`BreadText.mode [= value]` - The current editor operation mode.

-`BreadText.getSelectionContents()` - Returns the text highlighted in the buffer.
+`BreadText.selectionContents` - Returns the text highlighted in the buffer.

-`BreadText.getLineCount()` - Returns the total number of lines in the buffer.
+`BreadText.lineCount` - Returns the total number of lines in the buffer.

 `BreadText.getLineContents(index)` - Returns the text in the given line.

-`BreadText.getCursorCharIndex()` - Returns the selected character index within the cursor's line.
+`BreadText.cursorCharIndex` - Returns the selected character index within the cursor's line.

-`BreadText.getCursorLineIndex()` - Returns the cursor's line index within the entire buffer.
+`BreadText.cursorLineIndex` - Returns the cursor's line index within the entire buffer.

 `BreadText.setCursorPos(charIndex, lineIndex)` - Moves the cursor to the given position.